My pet is vomiting

 Children and pets

 Children and pets are synonymous.
 Most families at some point in time acquire a pet for their children.
-Be it goldfish, pocket pets like hamsters, mice, gerbils or guiney pigs, birds, dogs, cats, rabbits or even something exotic like a snake, a tortoise, bearded dragon or iguana.
+Be it goldfish, pocket pets like hamsters, mice, gerbils or guinea pigs, birds, dogs, cats, rabbits or even something exotic like a snake, a tortoise, bearded dragon or iguana.
 Pets come in all shapes and sizes and often times they are given to a child as a gift.
 Sometimes the child has not asked for a pet and receives one without receiving proper instructions on how to care for it.
 Many times children will beg and nag their parents for a certain type of pet, and eventually wear the parents down with their continuous nagging to the point where the parents cave in to the demands of the child to preserve the peace.
-This peace only last for a very brief moment before the parents realise that they made a big mistake.
+This peace only lasts for a very brief moment before the parents realise that they made a big mistake.

 Cancer in pets - Part 1 of 2